pniebrzydowski/wedding/content/en/faq/rules.md

 ### Smoking

 Smoking is strictly forbidden inside of the castle.
-In the courtyard and other outdoor areas of the castle is smoking allowed, but please be sure to dispose of your butts propertly.
+In the courtyard and other outdoor areas of the castle, smoking is allowed, but please be sure to dispose of your butts propertly.

 ### Closing Time